DaisiesForAMouse/FRC-Toolchain-On-Fedora/README.md

 These are spec files that are to be used for building the C++ toolchain the 2018 Power Up FIRST Robotics Competition.

-The goal here is, to some degree, give a Fedora/RPM alternative to the Ubnutu PPA and Arch Linux builds found here: http://first.wpi.edu/FRC/roborio/toolchains/
+The goal here is, to some degree, give a Fedora/RPM alternative to the Ubuntu PPA and Arch Linux builds found here: http://first.wpi.edu/FRC/roborio/toolchains/

 # COPR